3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # MAIN SSH INSTALLER HERE:
 ### RUN FROM YOUR SSH TERMINAL TO START YOUR MAIN FILE INSTALL!

+>[!IMPORTANT]
-It is highly recommended to use this installer if you're installing fresh or updating from an older version!
+>It is highly recommended to use this installer if you're installing fresh or updating from an older version!
 It will archive your old files for you.

 ```
 wget -O - https://raw.githubusercontent.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/refs/heads/main/Other_Files/Demon_Install_Script/Demon_Klipper_Essentials_Installer.sh | bash